-"DECLARATION!
+"DECLARATION"

-was read by Col. Mack J. Leaming, and an appropriate oration was delivered by Hon.
-R. .
-D. Shannon, when Gen. Minor read the Historical sketch found elsewhere.
+was read by Col. Mack J. Learning, and an oration was delivered by Hon.
+R.-- Shannon, when Gen. Minor read the sketch found elsewhere.

-At night the vast crowd reassembled in the Capitol grounds and witnessed the fire works display, which came off according to programme.
+At night the vast crowd reassembled in the Capitol grounds and witnessed the fireworks display, which came off according to programme.

-Captain C. W. Thomas, assisted by Captain Wm.
-Wells, manipulated the pyrotiechnics and the effect was brilliant.
-Nothing like it was ever before witnessed in Jefferson City.
-It was hard work for them but fun for every one else.
+Captain C. W. Thomas, assisted by captain Wm.Wells, manipulated the pyrotechnics and the effect was brilliant.
+Nothing like it was ever before witnessed In Jefferson City.
+It was hard work for them but fun for everyone else.

-And thus ended the 'celebration of the Nations Centennial birth day in Jefferson City.
+And thus ended the celebration of the nation's Centennial birthday in Jefferson City.

 HISTORICAL SKETCH BY J. L. MINOR.
-Is the month of March last, the Congress of the United States [passed a resolution asking the President to issue his proclamation recommending that one feature of the celebration of this Centennial day should be an essay on the history, reminiscences and statistics of each town, city and county in the Union, in which such celebration should occur; one copy of which essay to be deposited in the library of Congress. and another in the archives at home.
-In accordance with that proclamation and the kind invitation of your committee, I am here to-day to carry out the design of Congress so far as it relates to the county of Cole, and the City of Jefferson.

-This recommendation is eminently proper, for the events that transpire in each inhabited locality of our country, although apparently unimportant in themselves, yet fare but the drops, that swell the stream of a nation's history, and if not preserved; exhale into the mist of tradition, or escape forever from human research.
-It is true that the public press preserves these facts to some extent, yet records of the press are liable to destruction from the frequent changes of ownership, and the accidents of fire and flood.
-If this recommendation shall be carried out every twenty-five years (a fair period for each generation) and under proper regulations, securing truth as a basis, there would be gathered a mass of information invaluable in itself, giving to the historian and the antiquarian facility of research and accuraey of detail.
+In the month or March last, the Congress of the United States passed a resolution asking the President to issue his proclamation recommending that one feature of the celebration of this Centennial day should be an essay on the history, reminiscences and statistics or each town, city and county in the Union.
+In which such celebration should occur, one copy or which essay to be deposited in the Library of Congress, and another in the archives at home.
+In accordance with that proclamation and the kind invitation of your committee, I am here today to carry out the design of Congress so far as it relates to the county of Cole, and the City or Jefferson.

-INDIANS.
+This recommendation is eminently proper for the events that transpire in each inhabited locality oi our country, although apparently unimportant in themselves, yet are but the drops, that swell the stream of a nation's history, and if not preserved, exhale Into the mist of tradition, or escape forever from human research.
+It la true that the public press preserves these facts to some extent, yet records of the press are liable to destruction from the frequent changes of ownership, and the accidents of fire and flood.
+If this recommendation shall be carried out every twenty-five years (a fair period for each generation) and under proper regulations, securing truth as a basis, there would be gathered a mass of information invaluable in itself, giving to the historian and the antiquarian facility of research and accuracy of detail.

-Of the Indian occupancy of the territory of
+INDIANS

-ing ground for the surrounding tribes.
-The immense amount of arrow heads that are found every where in our midst gives plausibility to this opinion.
-It was also their burisl grounds for ages; for nearly every prominent bluff on the Missouri contain the venerated remains of their dead, and on some of these funeral mounds ore found trees, apparently centuries old.
-The Capitol is built on one of such mounds, and in its excavation, the workmen exposed a great number of bones and pieces of pottery.
-I am informed by Judge Krekel that a mound was excavated on his beautiful place in our city, in which were found the mouldering skeletons of a large man, and 3 or 4 smaller bodies.
+Of the Indian occupancy of the territory of our county, we know but little; There is no positive testimony of any permanent lodges or towns, and the inference is that it was a hunting ground tor the surrounding tribes.
+The Immense amount of arrow heads that are found everywhere lo our midst gives plausibility to this opinion.
+It was also their burial grounds for sites; for nearly every prominent bluff on the Missouri contain the venerated remains of their dead, and on some of these funeral mounds ore found trees, apparently centuries old.
+The Capitol Is built on one of such mounds, and In Its excavation, the workmen exposed a great number of bones and pieces of pottery.
+I am informed by Judge Krekel that a mound was excavated on his beautiful place in our city, in which were found the moldering skeletons of a large man, and 3 or 4 smaller bodies.

-Perhaps the larger figure was that of some distinguished warrior, and the smaller figures were those of his wives who sacrificed themselves on his grave, in order to accompany their beloved lord to his happy hunting grounds.
+Perhaps the larger figure was that of some distinguished warrior, and the smaller figures were those or his wives who sacrificed themselves on his grave, in order to accompany their beloved lord to his happy hunting grounds.